Frequently Asked Questions

 Q: 11.
-How can I get a copy of a police report?
+How can I get a synopsis of a police report?

-A: If you wish to get a copy of a police report, you need to contact the University Police Department at (434) 924-7166 for more information.
-The reporting party or the victim of the incident may obtain a synopsis of the report for a $15 fee.
+A: If you wish to receive a synopsis of a report contact the University of Virginia Police Department at (434)924–7166.
+The victim or reporting party of the incident may obtain a synopsis of the report for a $15.00 fee.

 Q: Why does the police department send out alerts about crimes that occur on and near campus?

 The Clery Act requires you to alert the campus community to certain crimes in a manner that is timely and will aid in the prevention of similar crimes.
 All Title IV institutions, without exception, are subject to the timely warning regulation.